PINE CREEK VILLAGE ASSOCIATION (PCVA)

 • Parking will comply with City regulations when parking on City roads.

-• The PCVA may also tow, at the expense of the owner, any vehicle in Pine Creek that violates the parking rules.
+• PCVA may tow, at the expense of the owner, any vehicle in Pine Creek that violates the parking rules.

-• Improperly parked vehicles will be posted with a notice at least 24 hours prior to towing.
+• Improperly parked vehicles will receive a notice at least 24 hours prior to towing.

 • Residents must maximize use of garages and driveways before using on-street parking.

-• Street Parking.
-Non-residents may park on city streets preferably in front of the home being visited.
+• Non-residents may park on city streets preferably in front of the home they are visiting.

-• Parking in cul-de-sacs is permitted on the inside curb of the island only.
+• Park in cul-de-sacs on the inside curb of the island only.

-• Violators are subject to being towed at the owners’ expense.
+• Violators are subject to towing at the owners’ expense.

 • Reverie